ChnuckiErdbeer/Texture-Sets-for-Quake-2/README.md

 I am aware that we are still in a lagal grey zone here.
 The textures for Daikatana are available for free at https://bitbucket.org/daikatana13/daikatana/wiki/Downloads so i think Ion storm or whoever owns their games nowadays is ok with non commercial distribution of the assets.
 Gunman Chrincles is pretty much abandonware so i think i'ts ok too.

 Still if you plan to map for Quake 2 using this textures, I think you should purchase the games.
 They are cheap, Gunman is free.
+And of course if you use the blood textures give credit to blood HDX.
+... give credit generally! :)